ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 resolvers using DNS server Service Binding (SVCB, {{I-D.ietf-dnsop-svcb-https}})
 records:

-1. When only an IP address of an Unencrypted Resolver is known, the client queries a special use domain name (SUDN) {{!RFC6761}} to discover DNS SVCB records associated with one or more Encrypted Resolvers the Unencrypted Resolver has designated for use when support for DNS encryption is requested ({{bootstrapping}}).
+1. When only an IP address of an Unencrypted DNS Resolver is known, the client queries a special use domain name (SUDN) {{!RFC6761}} to discover DNS SVCB records associated with one or more Encrypted DNS Resolvers the Unencrypted DNS Resolver has designated for use when support for DNS encryption is requested ({{bootstrapping}}).

-2. When the hostname of an Encrypted Resolver is known, the client requests details by sending a query for a DNS SVCB record.
+2. When the hostname of an Encrypted DNS Resolver is known, the client requests details by sending a query for a DNS SVCB record.
 This can be used to discover alternate encrypted DNS protocols supported by a known server, or to provide details if a resolver name is provisioned by a network ({{encrypted}}).

-Both of these approaches allow clients to confirm that a discovered Encrypted Resolver is designated by the originally provisioned resolver.
+Both of these approaches allow clients to confirm that a discovered Encrypted DNS Resolver is designated by the originally provisioned resolver.
 "Designated" in this context means that the resolvers are operated by the same entity or cooperating entities; for example, the resolvers are accessible on the same